ind1254/NexusShield/README.md

 ## 🏗️ Architecture

-NexusShield operates on a graph-based architecture:
+NexusShield operates on a graph-based architecture that transforms raw transaction data into actionable fraud insights:

 ```
 ┌─────────────────────────────────────────────────────────┐